xning11/xning11.github.io/_posts/2020-07-15-causal-inf-part1.md

 ## Randomized Experiments

 Randomized experiments generate data with missing values of the counterfactual outcomes.
 However, randomization ensures that those missing values occurred by chance.

-To make causal inference in randomized experiments, *exchangeability* is required.
+To make causal inference in randomized experiments, the assumption of *exchangeability* is required.
 When the group membership is randomized, which particular group received the treatment is irrelevant for the value of $P(Y=1 \vert A=1)$ and $P(Y=1 \vert A=0)$.

 $$ P(Y^{a}=1 \vert A=1) = P(Y^{a}=1 \vert A=0) = P(Y^{a}=1) $$